 - However, due to wall size and variation, this isn’t always possible.

-- And your eye won’t notice a slight different when the walls are perpendicular or parallel to each other.
+- Wour eye won’t notice a slight difference when the walls are perpendicular or parallel to each other.
 So you can actually get away with a bit of fudging here and no one (except you) will know!

 We ended up placing a board in each corner and every place our wall ended (like into a door jamb).
 We left the two smallest walls alone at that point.
-Putting another board in between them would have made the pattern too busy.
+Putting another board in between them would have made the board and batten pattern too busy.